-Among the multiple 3D Printing technologies in the market, FFF is the most widely spread because of several reasons.
-First of all, both the hardware and material are affordable, requiring a low initial investment.
+Among the multiple 3D Printing technologies in the market, FFF is the most widely spread.
+The main reason for this is that both the hardware and material are affordable, requiring a low initial investment compared to other technologies.
 Secondly, there is a large range of materials available, so the technology is suitable for multiple applications and markets.
 Finally, the design criteria needed and equipment operation are simple enough, especially compared with other 3D Printing technologies, so there is no need for specialized operators or complex training.

 The technology supports industrial-grade thermoplastics such as Nylon, TPU, PET-G or ABS, among others.
-Check out the BCN3D Filaments, our portfolio of materials.
+Check out our full portfolio of materials: BCN3D Filaments.

-Every 3D print starts with a digital design of an object, which is then divided in thin layers with a software called slicer.
+Every 3D print starts with a digital design of an object, which is then divided in thin layers by a slicer software.
 The layer split is made in order to print in the XY plane and then give volume through the Z axis.
-When using BCN3D Printers we recommend the usage of the slicer BCN3D cura, a free and easy-to-use software entirely optimized for our printers.
+When using BCN3D Printers, we recommend the usage of BCN3D Cura, a free and easy-to-use software entirely optimized for our printers.

-When printing a digital design, a slicer is required in order to select the material and the quality of the print.
-All the parameters described in this article are automatically calculated by the software BCN3D Cura, so the user doesn’t need to know any of them.
-Nevertheless, it is important to define them and know how they influence in the quality of the part and the printing time.
-The most important ones are explained below and they are Layer Height, Infill, Shells, Printing Speed, Temperature, Overhangs.
+When printing a digital design, the slicer is also required in order to select the material and the quality of the print.
+All the parameters described in this article are automatically calculated by BCN3D Cura, so the user doesn’t need to know any of them.
+Nevertheless, it is important to define them and know how they influence the quality of the part and its printing time.

 · LAYER HEIGHT

 The layer height is an implicit parameter in all 3D printing processes.
-Geometries are generated in the XY plane and then extruded along Z axis.
-This extrusion is made with layers, whose height can be modified to obtain the desired result.
-These layers are defined with BCN3D Cura Software.
+Geometries are generated in the XY plane and then extruded along the Z axis.
+This extrusion is made in layers, whose height can be modified through a slicer software to obtain the desired result.

 Modifying layer height

 There are two major factors that may influence when choosing layer height.
-First of all the printing quality, because the layer height is equivalent to the vertical resolution of Z axis.
-Lower layer heights will result in smoother prints, because the number of layers will increase so will do the number of points that define Z axis.
+First of all, the printing quality, since the layer height is equivalent to the vertical resolution of Z axis.
+Lower layer heights will result in smoother prints, because the number of layers will increase and so will the number of points that define Z axis.

-The second factor is the printing speed, because when decreasing the layer height, the total number of layers is higher, so does the printing time.
+The second factor is the printing speed, because when decreasing the layer height, the total number of layers is higher, and so is the printing time.

-All in all, for low values of layer height, the resulting part will be smoother but will also take more time to print it.
-Thus, high values for layer height result in a loss of resolution but faster prints.
-Therefore, the designer has to chose whether time or resolution is more important.
-It is normally considered a high-quality part when the layer height is below 0.15mm, and low quality when this value is above 0.3mm.
-In the next picture, there are shown different types of layer height from 0.1mm to 0.3mm.
+Therefore, for low values of layer height, the resulting part will be smoother but will also take more time to be printed; and thus, high values for layer height result in a loss of resolution, but faster prints.
+It is up to the designer to decide whether time or resolution is more important.

 · INFILL AND SHELLS

 When 3D printing with FFF technology, most of the parts are not printed completely solid.
 Printing a solid part means wasting a lot of material and spending a long time printing, and that means increased costs.
-Instead, these parts are filled with less material and wrapped with shells.
-In this picture, it can be appreciated the difference between each part.
+Instead, these parts are filled with less material and wrapped with shells:

 - Walls: the shells placed by the sides of the model.

 - Bottom layers: the shells between the infill and the build plate.
-They are the first printed layers.
+These are the first printed layers.

 - Top layers: the shells between the infill and the nozzle.
-They are the last printed layers.
+These are the last printed layers.

-- Infill: the internal structure or the skeleton of the part.
+- Infill: the internal structure or skeleton of the part.

-Strength can be improved by adding shells, which will also take more printing time and material.
-The wall thickness is the value of the nozzle diameter, so the size of the wall must be a multiple of the diameter to prevent voids between shells.
-The recommended number of shells in BCN3D Cura is 3, but it can be easily changed to the desired number.
-Below are shown different numbers of shells from 1 to 5.
+Strength can be improved by adding shells, which will resulto in more printing time and more material used.
+The wall thickness is the value of the nozzle diameter, so the size of the wall must be a multiple of the diameter, to prevent voids between shells.
+The recommended number of shells in BCN3D Cura is 3, but it can be easily changed depending on the desired results.

 · PRINTING SPEED

-The temperature at which occurs the print depends on the type of material and the quantity of material going through the nozzle.
-Each material has its theoretical melting point, but when 3D printing it exists a range of melting temperatures.
-The melting happens in the nozzle and it is instantaneous.
-Due to this factor and the presence of additives to improve the printing experience, the range temperature is noticeably above the melting point of the material.
+The printing temperature depends on the type and the quantity of material going through the nozzle.
+Each material has its theoretical melting point, but when 3D printing there is a different range of melting temperatures: the melting happens in the nozzle and it is instantaneous, which added to the presence of additives to improve the printing experience, cause the range temperature to be noticeably above the melting point of the material.

 The optimal temperature is the lowest temperature that can melt the material completely.
-If the temperature is too low, the nozzle can have problems with clogging because of the non-melted material.
+If the temperature is too low, the nozzle can have clogging issues because of the non-melted material.

 · OVERHANGS AND BRIDGING